 In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
 The primary objective of this statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users.
 This statement (a) defines a SBITA; (b) establishes that a SBITA results in a right-to-use subscription asset and corresponding subscription liability; (c) provides the capitalization criteria for outlays other than subscription payments; and (d) requires note disclosures regarding a SBITA.
-The provisions of this statement are effective for the Authority's financial statements for the year ending December 31, 2023.
+The provisions of this statement are effective for fiscal years beginning after June 15, 2022.
+The Authority adopted this statement during the year ended December 31, 2023, but it did not have a material impact on the financial statements.